MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runtime-parameters.md

 - Control parameter types, ranges allowed, and defaults
 - Dynamically select jobs and stages with template expressions

-You can specify runtime parameters in templates and in the pipeline.
+You can specify [parameters in templates](templates.md) and in the pipeline.
 Parameters have data types such as number and string, and they can be restricted to a subset of values.
 The `parameters` section in a YAML defines what parameters are available.
 Parameters are expanded just before the pipeline runs so that values surrounded by `${{ }}` are replaced with parameter values.
 Parameters must contain a name and data type.

 ## Use parameters in pipelines